smilies-polito/LSTMeta-TNF/README.md

 ## Reproducing the analysis interactively within the lstmeta-tnf Singularity container

-To run analyses manually launch the BiSDL Singularity container, move to `/source`, and launch the scripts as follows.
+To run analyses manually launch the lstmeta-tnf Singularity container, move to `/source`, and launch the scripts as follows.

 First of all, launch the lstmeta-tnf Singularity container
 ```